 Many people are put off from investing into stocks and shares due to the risks involved.
 That’s understandable and it’s true what all the warnings say.
 The value of your investments can fall as well as rise and past performance is no guide to the future.

 Over the years, I’ve spoken with many people who have lost out on investments.
-It nearly always comes down to a lack of diversification (owning shares in just a few or even just one company) or a behavioural reaction.
+It nearly always comes down to a lack of diversification (owning shares in only a few or even just one company) or a behavioural reaction.
 For example, panic selling when the markets are down.

 This largely stems from a lack of knowledge, experience and understanding.
 This is not a criticism.
 We don’t learn about this at school, so we can hardly be blamed for lacking in confidence when it comes to money management and investing.